rscharfer/myblog/posts/compoundComponentsUpdated.md

 - the parent component shares state _implicitly_ with its children components

-## How do you implement a compount component?
+## How do you implement a compound component?

 You first create a root component which wraps its children in a context provider.
 Via the value prop, the root component can share state and ways to manipuate that state with its children.
 Via `use` the children component can consume the state and ways to manipulate that state provided by the parent and act accordingly.